Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 ## Future projects
 I believe the core methodology taught in this course will be applied in future projects for me if I have a say in it.
 Version control (be it git or subversion) is a must of course, and I would very much prefer scrum as well.
 One thing I would like to try is code review - that is, someone reviews my code and I review some of the collaborators code before they get merged into the main branches.
 I feel like this is a nice alternative to extreme programming (where two programmers work on one computer), which I'm not a big fan of (even though I haven't tried it much).
 Also, the scrum meetings maybe should not be every day, at least not for a part-time project like this.

+Documentation and testing was the two processes I felt was not so important in this particular project if the development is halted now after the course.
+This was expected, since it's just a project for a course and I have no personal attachments to it.
+However, the project I do participate in in the future, documentation and testing will play a key part.